Stonewall (opera): Characters

 Additional cast members included Michael Corvino; Carolyn Kuan conducted.
 Richard Stafford was the choreographer.

 Music

 Iain Bell said about writing the music, “it was a joy to be able to wink to various elements of 1960s music-making throughout, so riffs are explored and harmonic progressions are occasionally more reminiscent of those of popular music of the time”.
-He wrote two jukebox songs, recorded with iconic girl group legend Darlene Love, with lyrics by Campbell opening Part II.
-“A jukebox features "Today's The Day," about a wedding, and "Better Days Ahead," a sad song in the style of Shirley Bassey.”
+He wrote two jukebox songs, recorded with iconic girl group legend Darlene Love, with lyrics by Campbell opening part 2.
+"A jukebox features 'Today's The Day' about a wedding, and 'Better Days Ahead', a sad song in the style of Shirley Bassey."

 Plot

 Over 75 minutes the story takes place in three parts, all in New York City; first part in many locations, then at the Stonewall Inn, both inside and out, and then ultimately on Christopher Street before dawn.